drocheam/optrace/docs/source/usage/plots.rst

 ___________________________________________

 By default, serif-fonts are used for publication-like plots.
-Plot settings for :mod:`matplotlib` can be changed globally by using :obj:`matplotlib.rcParams`.
+As mentioned in :numref:`plotting_parameters`, global :mod:`matplotlib` settings are changed through :obj:`matplotlib.rcParams` .
-To change to sans serif fonts, do:
+To change the fonts to be sans serif, do:

 .. code-block:: python